-Dev is a curious young boy who doesn’t like messy games like muddy puddles, playing in sand or painting
+Dev is a curious young boy who doesn’t like messy games like muddy puddles, playing in sand, or painting

-Ollie, Dev’s magical night owl wants to show him a new world of color, how Holi is celebrated and how these messy games can be fun.
+Ollie, Dev’s magical night owl wants to show him a new world of color, how Holi is celebrated, and how these messy games can be fun.
 So they both start their journey one night to the beautiful land of Delhi.
 However, instead of landing in Delhi, they crash-land in Agra.
-But Holi is celebrated all over India, so they both start to explore Agra and they bump into kids playing color balloons.
+But Holi is celebrated all over India, so they both start to explore Agra and they bump into kids playing with color balloons.